Skip to Main Content

 Lake County Public Library does not allow animals in the Library, with the exception of service animals, service animal trainees and animals featured in programs sponsored by the Library.

 “Service animal” is defined by the Americans with Disabilities Act (ADA) as any service animal that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 The work or tasks performed by a service animal must be directly related to the individual’s disability.
-Service animal is limited to the animals defined under the ADA and does not include any other species of animal, wild or domestic, trained or untrained.
+Service animals are limited to the animals defined under the ADA and do not include any other species of animal, wild or domestic, trained or untrained.
 Service animal does not include an animal used or relied upon for crime deterrence, emotional support, well-being, comfort, or companionship.
 Under the ADA, state and local governments, businesses and nonprofit organizations that serve the public generally must allow service animals to accompany people with disabilities in all areas of the facility where the public is normally allowed to go.

 Under the ADA, service animals must be harnessed, leashed or tethered, unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
 In that case, the individual must maintain control of the animal through voice, signal, or other effective controls.